 A study of the kinematics and kinetics of a particle and of rigid bodies in two and three dimensions.
 Analysis will include force, energy, and momentum methods.
 Prerequisite: PHYS 2123.
-On Demand.
+Fall of Odd-numbered Years.

 3004.
 Introduction to Modern Physics.